Elizabeth Compton

 DIRECTOR

-Dr Janet Chase is a founding member of the Continence Foundation and a physiotherapist whose chosen area of practice is the treatment of incontinence and pelvic floor dysfunction in women, men and children.
+Dr Janet Chase is a founding member of the Continence Foundation of Australia and a physiotherapist whose chosen area of practice is the treatment of incontinence and pelvic floor dysfunction in women, men and children.
 She has a strong interest in continence education and her published papers include research on adults and children.
-Janet was the past chair of the Foundation’s Paediatric Advisory Committee and a former board member of the International Children’s Continence Society.
+Janet was the past chair of the Foundation’s Paediatric Advisory Committee and a former Board member of the International Children’s Continence Society.

 Jacinta Crickmore